-This course will run on-line (via Zoom) over five Sunday mornings (9am to 1pm) on the following dates: 13 September, 20 September, 27 September, 4 October, 25 October.
+Course participants will meet at University of Queensland, St Lucia campus, for 20 hours - over five Sunday mornings (9am to 1pm) on the following dates: 13 September, 20 September, 27 September, 4 October, 25 October.
 Attendance at all five classes is a requirement.
-The course is free although a donation to the Queensland Sangha Association (of any size) is requested for participants who are able to afford this.
-Students who complete this course may go on to be registered as Buddhist chaplains (see the QSA website for further details).
+The course is free although a donation to the QSA (of any size) is requested for participants who are able to afford this.
+Students who complete this course may go on to be registered as Buddhist chaplains by the QSA (see the QSA website for further details).